Swordfish90/swordfish90.github.io/_drafts/2019-03-30-water-pouring-procedural-and-functional-kotlin.md

 ## Conclusions

 Let's try to highlight the takeaways of this short post:
-* Both solutions work
+* Both implementations worked on the given test cases
 * The procedural implementation was 2-3 times faster on the same input
 * The functional implementation was more concise and arguably cleaner
-* The functional implementation could be optimize to take advantages of multicores
+* The functional implementation could be easily optimized to take advantage of multiple cores

-You can check the full source code at: ???
+It's often not easy to find out which is the best approach, and functional programming is not the silver bullet of coding.
+The good news is you don't need a silver bullet (unless you need to defeat an ancient, shapeshifting, clown looking creature); we have to luxury to use a multiparadigm programming language, so you can easily pick the right tool for the job.